 * Build software with a product-first approach.
 You ship code quickly and care about the real world impact of your code.

 * Have strong abilities in problem solving and iterating on feedback.

 * Enjoy ownership and building key pieces of product.

 * Are interested in learning more about life science (prior knowledge is not required; desire to learn is a must).

 You might work on:

-Here are some examples of recent and future projects:
+Check out our engineering blog (https://benchling.engineering) for some examples of past work.
+Here are some other examples of recent and future projects:

 * Tools to simulate DNA assembly - computers can assist scientists by informing scientific decisions with complex calculations.
 Our bulk assembly tool allows scientists to simulate constructing hundreds of DNA constructs in parallel, visualizing the end result and highlighting potential issues.